AN63L/environment_monitoring/README.md

 It's built using an ESP32 board for its low power consumption and small size.

-I've paired this project with a notification system, you can configure different notifications based on my needs.
+I've paired this project with a notification system (only for HA), you can configure different notifications based on my needs.
 It's placed in a room and notifies me when:
 - The air quality has deteriorated and I need to open a window to refresh the air
 - The temperature is running high and I need to cool down with a fan
 - The temperature is running low and I need to turn up the heaters
 - The air quality is dangerous because of different levels of gas
+- The air quality based on the PMS sensor data

 I've also 3D printed a small case (PLA) to hold the pieces together.